-Chemical Control: Insecticide treatment is more effective at peak hatching, when larvae are still young.
+Chemical Control: Insecticide treatment more effective at peak hatching, when larvae are still young.
 Eggs darken just prior to hatching, which gives a good indication when to prepare to spray.
 This also allows the opportunity to check for the presence of predators and parasites.
-The best time to treat for tobacco budworms and corn earworms is mid-afternoon, this is when the larvae are the most active.
-Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are widely used for treating for earworms and budworms.
+The best time to treat for budworms and earworms is mid-afternoon, this is when the larvae are the most active.
+Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are the most widely methods for controlling earworms and budworms.

 Cultural Control: Fields that are planted next to cotton fields require close monitoring.
-Delaying planting until after cotton defoliation will decrease larvae migration into brussels sprouts fields.
-Due to market demand, however, it is not always possible to delay plantingFields should disked following harvest to kill any larvae pupating in the soil.
+Delaying planting until after cotton defoliation will decrease budworm and earworm migration into cauliflower fields.
+Fields should disked under following harvest to kill any budworm or earworm larvae pupating in the soil.

-Post-Harvest Control: There are no methods for the post-harvest control of corn earworms or tobacco budworms.
+Post-Harvest Control: There are no methods for the post-harvest control of tobacco budworms or corn earworms.